San Jose State vs. UNLV NCAA Football Odds, Plays and Insights | October 21, 2021

 Over/Under Insights

-- San Jose State and its opponents have scored at least 46.5 points only two times this season.
+- San Jose State and its opponents have scored at least 46.5 points only two times this year.

-- UNLV's games have gone over 46.5 points in four of five chances this season.
+- UNLV has combined with its opponents to score more than 46.5 points in four of five games this season.

 - The two teams combine to average 38.9 points per game, 7.6 less than the over/under in this contest.